stoneneedle/segiphysite/README.md

 The live version may be found at [GIPHY SE Site](https://stoneneedle.github.io/segiphysite).

 ## Usage
-There are two search panels on the site.
-The one on the left (blue) uses Giphy's search API to return a preview of GIF images as the user types.
-Pushing the 'add' button adds a number of GIFs specified by the select menu to a panel (which is lost on page refresh).
+There is one search panel on the site.
+It uses Giphy's search API endpoint to return results to the user, a GIF image based on the query supplied.
+This demonstrates basic JavaScript knowledge and use of the fetch() function in modern JS.

-The panel on the right (yellow) accesses Giphy's random API.
-The user may optionally input a tag for the random images to select randomly among tagged image, or specify no tag (recommended).

 ## Technologies Used
 This project utilizes front-end JS, HTML, and CSS.
 The project uses Bootstrap 5 to style and place elements.
 As this is a prototype that does not demonstrate bundling/more advanced JS technologies, CDNs are used (in a development version, these files would be integrated into the project itself).